neonkore/Nunicode/README.md

 Unicode Consortium.

-Library is traditionally 100% covered with tests, has O(1) complexity under the hood and well documented.
-Base library will add only 12Kb to collations and comes in two flavors: standard and compact, latter will allow to save another 64Kb on underlying nunicode lib.
+Library is traditionally 100% covered with tests, has O(1) complexity under the hood, and well documented.
+Base nul10n library will add only 12Kb to language-specific collations and comes in two flavors: standard and compact, latter will allow to save another 64Kb on underlying nunicode lib.

 [CLDR]: http://cldr.unicode.org/